eclipse-archived/ceylon-ide-eclipse/README.md

 _This implies some **additional complexity**, and is only useful if you want to debug the Ceylon IDE plugin._

-**_Preliminary remark_**: Now, parts of the Ceylon IDE project itself are written in Ceylon.
+**_Preliminary remark_**: Parts of the Ceylon IDE project itself are written in Ceylon.
 Thus, in order to develop the Ceylon IDE plugin, you must have a previous version of the plugin installed in your main Eclipse (preferably downloaded from the stable update site, or built with Maven).